 Topmount Kitchen Sink

-If an undermount is a little too risky or won’t work with your countertops, you can always go with a top mount.
+If an undermount is a little too risky or won’t work with your countertops, you can always go with a top mount or over the counter mount.
 This is your most common type of sink that simply sits down in the area cut into your countertops.
 This is the most affordable and easiest route to take.

 Still undecided on which type of kitchen sink best suits your family?
 Visit your local home center to view lot models and find your favorite kitchen layout today!